candid82/joker/README.md

 brew install candid82/brew/joker
 ```

+If you use Arch Linux, there is [AUR package](https://aur.archlinux.org/packages/joker/).

 On other platforms (or if you prefer manual installation), download a [precompiled binary](https://github.com/candid82/joker/releases) for your platform and put it on your PATH.

 You can also [build](#building) Joker from the source code.